CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 > 9|non-
 > 10|dec-

 2. Number the chain from end closest to a branch.
 If the first branches are at equal distance, use next substituent.
+Number the chains such that the branches would have the lower number.
 3. Name branches as alkyl groups.
 Locate each branch by preceding its name with the carbon number on the chain.

 ![[11.25.25 Structural Formula.png]]

 4. List branches alphabetically.
 Do not count n-, sec-, t-; count iso.
 5. Use prefix if more than one of the same group are present (di-, tri-, tetra-, penta-, hexa-).
 Do not count in alphabetizing.
+Also, add the number of all branches separated with a comma.

 ### Alkenes and Alkynes